-In order for a club to be established, a current student will submit the "Club Request Form" to the Coordinator of Student Activities.
-The VP of Student Development will determine if this club is beneficial for The King's University by making sure the club aligns with the mission statement and affirmation statements of The King's University.
-Each club leader will meet with the Coordinator of Student Activities regularly.
-Once the desired activity is submitted, the Coordinator will get final approval from the Vice President of Student Development.
-If the club is not approved, the Coordinator will notify the student.
+In order for a club to be established, a current student will submit the "Club Request Form" to the Associate Director of Student Engagement, who will determine if this club is beneficial for The King's University by ensuring the club aligns with the mission statement and affirmation statements of The King's University.
+If the club is not approved, the AD will notify the student.
 If approved, a determined date will be made in regard to when the club will begin.